shyamala98/FSND-P4-Design-A-Game-master/Hangman/README.md

 number of attempts is reached).
 A player can play multiple games at a time.
 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.
+Scoring: The highest score a player can get is the maximum number of attempts for the game.
+The score for the player is the number of attempts remaining for the player.
+When a player guesses a letter that does not occur in the target word, the 'score' decrements the number of attempts remaining.
+When attempts remaining reaches 0, the player has lost the game.
+If the player is able to guess all the letters in the target word, the player has won the game.
+A high score indicates the player has won the game in fewer guesses.

 ##Files Included:
  - api.py: Contains endpoints and game playing logic.